Google Street View in Asia: Areas covered

 In October 2019, Google excluded and removed most of the Street View images of Aceh due to a controversial incident.
-The Aceh City Government considered suing Google about why the inappropriate image can be easily passed and shown to public.
+The Banda Aceh City Government considered suing Google about why the inappropriate image can be easily passed and shown to public.
 Even so, the government still allows Street View recordings in certain places that are not in roadways.
 The City Government also reported this incident to Ministry of Communication and Information Technology.